cost of delaying software refactoring pre-exit

 7. The Permanent Loss of Government Contract Eligibility

 This is the ultimate cost, and it's unrecoverable.
-A single breach traced back to technical debt or an off-the-shelf cloud LLM integration can permanently blacklist a defense contractor from government work.
-There isn't a recovery from that conversation.
-Your entire business model evaporates.
-It's not just about fines or lost contracts.
-It's about the immediate and total stopping of your ability to operate in this sector.
-Protecting your eligibility isn't a nice-to-have.
-It's the absolute core of your company's existence.
+A single breach traced back to technical debt – perhaps an unpatched vulnerability in a legacy module, or an off-the-shelf cloud LLM integration that inadvertently exposed sensitive data – can permanently blacklist a defense contractor from government work.
+There isn't a recovery from that conversation with federal agencies.
+Your entire business model, built on trust and security clearances, evaporates overnight.
+It's not just about fines or lost contracts; it's about the immediate and total cessation of your ability to operate in this sector.
+For example, a CMMC Level 3 contractor found to have severe, unaddressed technical debt leading to a data exfiltration event could face not just contract termination but also a permanent ban from future federal opportunities.
+Protecting your eligibility isn't a 'nice-to-have'; it's the absolute core of your company's existence, and technical debt is a direct, existential threat to that core.

 Key Takeaway